 Even after achieving this, you will still need to attest to this with the PCI council in order to get your attestation of compliance, and that’s what proves you are PCI certified.

 Hopefully this primer helps answer the question: What is this PCI thing?!
 Got more questions?
-Great, please reach out to the Chargent team, we are here to help.
+Great, please reach out to the Chargent team or download our guide to PCI compliance in Salesforce.
+And remember, we are here to help!